nduhamell/simple-contact-form/README.md

 3) That's it!
 You're good to go!

 YOU DONT HAVE TO CREATE THE LOG FILE.
-IT WILL DO IT AUTOMATICALLY
+IT WILL DO IT AUTOMATICALLY (if you want to use the contact form with a captcha.
+Delete index.html.
+Then rename captcha-form.html to index.html)
 ===============
 * sends to desired email address
 * validates email address field